stutlerxgod/rs232-synchronous-chat/README.md

 - <code>'232chat.c'</code> contains:
 	- ReadThread func
-	    -that сonstantly waiting and reading a message from another user
+		> that сonstantly waiting and reading a message from another user
   	- main
-      -that daw
+      		>that daw

 ## Overview